-The score number on the display reflects how accurately the user's hand is placed on the platen.
+The score number on the display reflects how accurately the user's hand is placed on the platen (see page 64).
 Scores that vary greatly between low and high numbers are indicative of inconsistent hand placement.
 Scores above 50 are indicative of improper hand placement or of a drastic change in the physical appearance of the hand.